dinildamsith/cinema_lk/README.md

-Here is a more creative version of the README file, now with some added emojis to make it more engaging:

----

 # 🎬 **Movie Explorer – Discover Your Favorite Films** 🎥

 Welcome to the **Movie Explorer App**! 🌟 This web application allows users to search for movies, view detailed information about them, and discover trending films.
 It fetches real-time data from the TMDb (The Movie Database) API. 🚀